brycewray/hugo-site/content/posts/2020/06/o-say-can-you-ci-cd.md

 For the sake of not only including responsive images but also giving different browsers more efficient formats, I incorporated better image processing.

-You can do that through the right mix of plugins, but the quickest solution that would do everything I wanted---generating all the correct formats for different browsers, providing [LQIP](https://www.guypo.com/introducing-lqip-low-quality-image-placeholders) placeholders, and processing the images for maximum delivery efficiency---was my own [sharp](https://github.com/lovell/sharp)-powered [`imgxfm.js` build-time script](/posts/2020/05/going-solo-eleventy/).
+You can do that through the right mix of plugins, but the quickest solution that would do everything I wanted --- generating all the correct formats for different browsers, providing [LQIP](https://www.guypo.com/introducing-lqip-low-quality-image-placeholders) placeholders, and processing the images for maximum delivery efficiency --- was my own [sharp](https://github.com/lovell/sharp)-powered [`imgxfm.js` build-time script](/posts/2020/05/going-solo-eleventy/).

 Image processing during each build takes precious seconds (in my site's case, quite a few of them) so, regardless of whether your image processing approach is plugins-only, bespoke-only, or a mixture of the two, this will ramp up your build times.